 This astrophotography for beginners guide is designed to help you get started photographing the night sky.
 The subject of astrophotography — taking photographs of the night sky — is such a broad one with so many subcategories that it’s hard to know where to begin.
 In this guide, we’ve concentrated our knowledge into a beginner’s guide to astrophotography that will equip you with both basic techniques and creative ways to capture the night sky.

 As a hobby, astrophotography requires two types of investment.
 The first is financial: you’ll need a camera, at least one lens, and a few accessories, as well as a warm coat for cold nights spent under the stars.
 Take a look at our guide to the best cameras for astrophotography and best lenses for astro to help get you started with this aspect of astrophotography.

 The second investment is time and patience — though these are things you sadly cannot purchase.
 Astrophotography is a photographic style that’s tricky to get right the first time and will take many attempts, iterating on the same ideas until you can finally provide an image that’s got some real ‘wow’ factor.

 In this guide, we'll cover everything you need to get started — the equipment you'll need, as well as planning your astro shoot and the camera settings you’ll need to effectively photograph the night sky.
 We also include some tips on getting the most out of the images you capture, including editing them in some of the best photo editing apps available.

 The first bit of advice, though, is a simple one: have a go.
 Even if you don’t own a flashy camera, use what you have.
 You can even use your smartphone for astrophotography if necessary.
 You’ll be surprised what they’re capable of, particularly using the night modes on more recent models.
 Thinking of dabbling in astrophotography?
-You may want to check out our guides to the best cameras for photos and videos or the best cameras for beginners.
+You may want to check out our guides to the best cameras for photos and videos, the best lenses for astrophotography or the best cameras for beginners.

 Camera bodies and lenses